This article is part of the series “Common Beginner Questions“.

 - Assuming you know something and not giving you any warning

-- Assuming you know something because I TOLD YOU to know it and REMINDED you several times
+- Assuming you know something because I instructed you to know it and reminded you several times

 I hope that the difference is obvious.